-Enfield Council's Cabinet considered and approved the additional licensing scheme.
+Enfield Council considered and approved the additional licensing scheme.

-Additional licensing will come into effect, borough-wide on 1 September 2020, for all HMOs that are privately rented and occupied by three or more people forming two or more households sharing amenities under one or more tenancies.
+Additional licensing started across the borough on 1 September 2020.
+This is for HMOs that are privately rented and occupied by three or four people, forming more than one household, sharing amenities under one or more tenancies.

-Enfield Council's Cabinet considered and approved the selective licensing scheme.
+Enfield Council considered and approved the selective licensing scheme.

 You can report issues with a privately rented property confidentially to us, such as: